 Lars has been in the trucking industry his whole working life.
 He started working in the shop when he was just 16 years old.
-After attending Chippewa Valley Technical College in Eau Claire, Wisconsin and earning his marketing degree, he started working in operations.
 Lars spent about 10 years in operations before moving to driver recruiting.
 He spent five years in recruiting before joining the ATS team as the vice president of driver recruiting.
-He loves the challenge driver recruiting presents; no day is ever the same.
-Changing a driver’s life by offering them a great opportunity is what keeps him going.
+He currently serves as the vice president of van operations.
+No day is ever the same in the trucking industry and Lars enjoys the challenge that presents.

 Are you sick of the trucking industry?
 Feel like you can’t catch a break?

 Whether you’re frustrated by the current market or driving isn’t your passion anymore, you might be looking for a new, non-trucking job.

 Yes, Anderson Trucking Service (ATS) is an over-the-road (OTR) trucking company and we’re always looking for the best drivers to recruit to our fleet.
 However, we can’t ignore the fact that drivers across the country are looking for other options.

 We want you to be happy in your career and we understand trucking may no longer be the best career for you.
 Here’s your chance to discover some other career paths you may want to pursue.

 In this article, we’ll help you understand what your job options are outside of trucking.
 The list includes jobs that require little or no additional education outside of a high school diploma.
 Truck drivers come from diverse backgrounds and education levels; you may decide to go back to school to be an engineer.
 However, this list is comprised of jobs with similar pay and a similar skillset to trucking.

 When you’re finished reading, you’ll understand some of the most common jobs drivers transition to when they leave the trucking industry, the pros and cons of each job and how much each job pays on average.